MetOffice/opsinputs/README.md

 This software makes it possible for NG-OPS to write observation data to files in the VarObs format and model data (geovals) to files in the Cx format.

 Files in both formats are read as inputs into the VAR data assimilation system at the Met Office.
-The VarObs file format is described in OTDP 16 (https://www-nwp/~opsrc/OPS/view/ops-latest/doc/OTDP16.html) and the Cx file format is described in OTDP 17 (https://www-nwp/~opsrc/OPS/view/ops-latest/doc/OTDP17.html).
+The VarObs file format is described in [OTDP 16](https://www-nwp/~opsrc/OPS/view/ops-latest/doc/OTDP16.html) and the Cx file format is described in [OTDP 17](https://www-nwp/~opsrc/OPS/view/ops-latest/doc/OTDP17.html).

 Dependencies
 ============